 What is shopska salad?

-Shopska salad – one of the most popular salads in the Balkan area and Eastern Europe.
-I have been eating a version of this shopska salad all my life without even knowing it was called like that.
+Shopska salad is one of the most popular salads in the Balkans and Eastern Europe.
+Iโve been eating a version of it all my life without knowing its name.

-And some interesting information I found when reading about the origins of the salad.
-2014, the shopska salad was voted as the most popular food in Europe in a “Tastes of Europe” competition.
-It was followed by the Lithuanian beet soup and the Romanian sarmale.
+In 2014, Shopska salad was voted the most popular food in Europe in the โTastes of Europeโ competition, followed by Lithuanian beet soup and Romanian sarmale.
 Yuppy!
 My beloved sarmale made it in the top 3!

 Recipe ingredients

-- Many shopska salad recipes I saw online use olive oil.
-Olive oil is fine, but I am absolutely sure that the first shopska salad we had in Croatia (the best of them all) was made with sunflower oil; I could taste it.
+Oil: Many Shopska salad recipes use olive oil, which is fine, but the best one we had in Croatia was definitely made with sunflower oil - I could taste it.

 How to make shopska salad?